A unified variational framework for the inverse Kohn-Sham problem: Variational Formulations of Inverse Kohn--Sham Theory

-Operationally, the Wu--Yang method may be understood as a formulation in which the density-reproduction condition \eqref{eq:density_reproduction} is enforced exactly, while the KS state equations \eqref{eq:ks_state} are treated implicitly through their dependence on the trial effective potential.
-Variationally, this is the exact-multiplier treatment of the fixed-density constrained search introduced in Sec.~II, followed by elimination of the noninteracting state variables \cite{WuYang2003,KadantsevStott2004,ShiWasserman2021,JensenWasserman2018}.
+Operationally, the Wu--Yang method may be understood as the reduced-potential formulation obtained from an exact-multiplier treatment of the density-reproduction condition, with the KS state equations handled implicitly through the fixed-potential inner problem.
+For each fixed trial potential, one solves the inner noninteracting problem subject to orbital orthonormality and obtains a reduced functional of the potential \cite{WuYang2003,KadantsevStott2004,ShiWasserman2021,JensenWasserman2018}.
 In the language of the Lieb-type dual perspective developed at the end of Sec.~II, Wu--Yang may be viewed as the reduced-potential realization of the noninteracting density--potential dual structure associated with $T_\mathrm{s}$.

 Introducing a multiplier $v(\mathbf r)$ for the condition $\rho_\Phi=\rho_{\mathrm{tar}}$ leads formally to the constrained Lagrangian

 supplemented by the orbital orthonormality constraints.
 This already has the structure of a saddle problem,